• Skip to primary navigation

 Does pumpkin bread need to be refrigerated?

 Pumpkin bread does not have to be refrigerated.
 However, it will help extend the shelf life of the bread.
 To refrigerate the bread, wrap it tightly in saran wrap or a sealed container.
-Place the pumpkin bread in the refrigerator, and it will stay fresh for up to 7 days.
+Place the pumpkin bread in the refrigerator, which will stay fresh for up to 7 days.

 Can pumpkin bread be frozen?